Zeeshuuu/Real-Time-Face-Recognition-Using-Facenet-and-MTCNN/README.md

  ## What This Project Does

--Detects faces using MTCNN
+- Detects faces using MTCNN

--Generates high-quality 512-dim embeddings using FaceNet (InceptionResnetV1)
+- Generates high-quality 512-dim embeddings using FaceNet (InceptionResnetV1)

--Saves all known-face embeddings into a single .npz file
+- Saves all known-face embeddings into a single .npz file

--Performs real-time face recognition
+- Performs real-time face recognition

--Matches live faces with stored embeddings using cosine similarity
+- Matches live faces with stored embeddings using cosine similarity

--Displays name + confidence score on video
+- Displays name + confidence score on video

 ## Key Features